Merida Tours & Trips

 Yucatan Quintana Roo Experience

-Amy, traveled in January
+Dawn, traveled in November

 Hotel Reforma in Merida offers colonial charm and convenient access to Mayan sites.
 Guided tours take you to nearby Uxmal and Kabah ruins, while the city's historic center invites sampling of local Montejo beer and evening Circuit bus tours.